Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Benefits of Yoga Backbends

-Yoga backbends offer a wide range of benefits for our physical and mental well-being.
+Yoga backbends offer a wide range of for our physical and mental well-being.
 By incorporating these poses into your yoga practice, you can experience improved spinal flexibility, strengthened back muscles, and increased lung capacity.

 Improved Spinal Flexibility